U.S. Department of State Seal

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assessed the government of Nicaragua’s Civil Aviation Authority as compliant with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations in 2015.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel: Mariners planning travel to Nicaragua should also check for U.S. maritime advisories and alerts on the Maritime Administration website.
+Maritime Travel: Mariners planning travel to Nicaragua should check for U.S. maritime advisories and alerts on the Maritime Administration website.
 Information may also be posted to the websites of the U.S. Coast Guard and the National Geospatial Intelligence Agency.

 For additional travel information